kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Each framebar displays a label or title either to the left or to the right from it.
 The titles are truncated to 12 character by default.
 ; By setting this setting to true, you can stop them from truncating and always display full titles. dontTruncateFramebarTitles = false

 ; Specify true or false.
+; Each framebar displays a label or title either to the left or to the right from it.
+; When the title is too long, depending on the setting, it gets cut off.
+Setting this to true changes some ; projectile titles to slang names to make framebar titles short so that they fit.
+; This also changes names of moves that are displayed in main UI window and other windows. useSlangNames = false

+; Specify true or false.
 ; Each framebar displays a label or title either to the left or to the right from it, depending on which player it belongs to.